bpuklich/refinerycms-wordpress-import/README.md

 Use the Wordpress Export tool to export pages, posts, media, comments, tags and categories from your Wordpress site  to an XML file.

-Importing the XML dump is done via rake tasks in three stages any of which are optional.
+Importing the XML dump is done via rake tasks in three stages, any of which are optional.

-### Wordpress post/Refinery blog tasks
+### 1. Wordpress post/Refinery blog tasks

     1. rake wordpress:reset_blog
     2. rake wordpress:import_blog[file_name] _ONLY_PUBLISHED_ _ALLOW_DUPLICATES_